randsleadershipslack/documents-and-resources/incident-process.md

 ## Appeal of Account Suspension

 In cases the result in account suspension, the individual suspended may appeal the decision starting one week after the suspension by sending a mail to the administrator with justification for overturning the appeal.
-If an suspension is overturned, the context will be shared with #rands-slack-rules
+If a suspension is overturned, the new context will be shared with #rands-slack-rules

 # FAQ: